Luxque/Open-Quantum-Computing-Textbook/text/contents.md

 * [How to Think and Learn]()
 * [Tools for Quantum Computing]()

-## Part I: Theory of Quantum Computing
+## Part II: Theory of Quantum Computing

 ### Chapter II: Fundamental Mathematics